opentext/uwaterloo-collaborative-text-editor/README.md

 # collaborative-text-editor
 This project is built off the Rustpad project, https://github.com/ekzhang/rustpad Steps to run:
-1. run wasm-pack build wasm to build the wasm part of the app
+1. run ~ wasm-pack build wasm ~ to build the wasm part of the app
-2. run npm install to install the dependancies for the frontend
+2. run ~ npm install ~ to install the dependancies for the frontend
+3. run ~ cargo run ~ to run the server
-3. run npm start to run the frontend application
+4. open another terminal and run ~ npm start ~ to run the frontend

+the implementation for concurrency is in "concurrency" branch, which has not been merged into main branch due to merge conflict